moohy2005/moohy2005.github.io/index.md

 ## About Me

-My name is Dylan Christoffels.
-I am entering my senior year at Gallaudet University and am part of their soccer team.
-I am from The Learning Center for the Deaf in Massachusetts.
+My name is Michelle.
+I am entering my junior year at Rochester Institute of Technology.
 My goal for this internship is to enhance my experience and knowledge of technology with communication.
-My future goal is to secure a good job and be a soccer coach at a school for the Deaf.

 ## About My Mentor

-My mentor is Dr. Christian.
+My mentor is Dr. Williams.

 ## About My Project